urbancamo/urbancamo.github.io/adif-transformer.md

 ### Limitations of the Propagation Model

-- No modeling of long-path HF propagation is possible
+- No modeling of long-path HF propagation is possible.
 - Antenna type or height is not taken into account.
 - Variation in reflection height based on signal frequency isn't considered.
 - Take-off angle is fixed.
-- No support for other propagation modes such as tropospheric ducting
+- No support for other propagation modes such as tropospheric ducting.

--
+## Activities

+The ADIF Transformer knows about _activities_.
+The term _Activity_ is used to describe a special activity that you or the contacted station are participating in.
+For example: Summits on the Air or Parks on the Air.
+For each activity the ADIF Transformer loads the database of activity references.
+The totals are currently:

+- 28,229 Parks on the Air
+- 330 Wainwrights on the Air
+- 3,316 Humps on the Air
+- 157,201 Summits on the Air
+- 51,138 World Wide Flora Fauna areas

 ## More about ADIF Transformer

 Virtually all Ham Radio Logging programs have the ability to produce ADIF files.
 ADIF stands for